Birthright (1938 film)

-Birthright is a 1938 American drama film directed, co-produced and co-written by Oscar Micheaux.
-Carman Newsome stars as a black Harvard graduate facing racism and discrimination after he returns to his small hometown in Tennessee, where he hoped to develop a school similar to Tuskegee Institute or Hampton Institute, both historically black colleges.
+Birthright is a 1938 American drama film directed, co-produced and co-written by Oscar Micheaux and starring Carman Newsome.
 This is a talkie remake of Micheaux's 1924 silent film of the same name; both were adapted from white author T. S. Stribling's eponymous 1922 novel.
 Starring J. Homer Tutt, Micheaux's 1924 film was highly controversial for its graphic depiction of racism.
 The film is now considered lost.

+Plot

+A black Harvard graduate faces racism and discrimination after he returns to his small hometown in Tennessee, where he hoped to develop a school similar to Tuskegee Institute or Hampton Institute, both historically black colleges.